Oak Ridge, TN: Secret City of Bombs and Mud

 Justifiably, there were many scandals surrounding the Manhattan Project, but the ones that still linger have nothing to do with the bomb.
 The most chilling is the story of Ebb Cade and many other Black/African American workers who were hospitalized for common injuries but kept for long periods of time while subjected to medical experimentation.

 Cade and the others were injected with toxic chemicals to study the effects and reactions of exposure to radioactivity without their knowledge or consent.
-This article from the Oak Ridger details the experiments a bit more in depth.
+This article from The Oak Ridger details the experiments a bit more in depth.

 Black/African American workers in general fell victim to the repercussions of segregation, even within the confines of this secret project.
 Black married couples were not allowed to live together in the same dwelling together and their children were not welcome.

 Strict visitation rules were imposed and black men could not visit any dwellings except their own.
-In many cases black women bribed guards so they could visit their husbands, all the while missing their children who were living back home with relatives.
+In many cases Black women bribed guards so they could visit their husbands, all the while missing their children who were living back home with relatives.

-Additionally, black workers were kept in crowded shacks known as hutments that were much further away from the town centers and often surrounded by fences and guards.
+Additionally, Black workers were kept in crowded shacks known as hutments that were much further away from the town centers and often surrounded by fences and guards.
 Meanwhile their white counterparts were assigned to dorms, apartments, cottages, and Alphabet houses depending on their marital status and number of children.

 The Atomic Heritage Foundation has documented this further in the article African Americans and the Manhattan Project.
 As a result, over half the black workers chose to live and commute from outside of Oak Ridge.
-It is outrageous that the government chose to uphold segregation even behind closed doors during a time when absolute unity, sacrifice, and devotion from all parties was vital.

 One scandal that I have yet to get to the bottom of is why Monsanto was operating out of the X-10 base during the project.
 Due to lack of free and available documentation, one can mostly speculate for now.